Benton County looks to build two more courtrooms for hoped-for new judgeships

 It will be Schrantz's third courtroom since taking the bench in 2009.
 His first courtroom was across from the Benton County Courthouse.
 He then moved to the Main Street location, a 4,900-square-foot building.

-Schrantz's new courtroom will be on the first floor of the Administration Building where the assessor's office is currently located.
+Schrantz's new courtroom will be on the first floor of the Administration Building where the assessor's office is currently.
 The assessor's and collector's office will be moved in a few months to the Rogers Annex on Walnut Street.

 Schrantz said there's still work to be done on the layout of the courtroom, but he's prepared to make the move when the new courtroom is ready next year.